“Adoption Call to Action”: New strategies to achieve timely permanency

 Adoption Call to Action timeline

 June 28, 2019: Virtual kick-off oriented state child welfare administrators to the purpose of the initiative and upcoming events.
-Watch a recording of the event.

 July–Aug.
 2019: Virtual regional office discussions.
 Administrators reviewed lessons states have learned from their data and discussed strategies that are already being planned.
 The calls also gave states an opportunity to identify common trends and potential contributing factors to delays in adoption for children in their states.